Oregon Marijuana Laws

 How to Get a Medical Marijuana Card in Oregon

 You must submit a registry application with the Oregon Medical Marijuana Program (OMMP) in order to obtain an OMMP registry identification card.
-Once your application, registry fee, and all attachments are verified by the OMMP, your card will be sent and allows you to possess and use medical marijuana.
+Once your application, registry fee, and all attachments are verified by the OMMP, your card will be sent and will allow you to possess and use medical marijuana.